 Projects inherit all attributes (such as requirements) from their parents.
 Inherited requirements are combined with any requirements specified by the sub-project.
-For example, if top/Jamfile has in its requirements, then all of its sub-projects will have it in their requirements, too.
-Of course, any project can add additional includes.2 More details can be found in the section on projects.
+For example, if top/Jamroot has in its requirements, then all of its sub-projects will have it in their requirements, too.
+Of course, any project can add include paths to those specified by its parents.
+2 More details can be found in the section called "Projects".